cuongkane/blog/posts/2024/06/write_valuable_tests.md

 Functional Architecture introduces a separation between business logic and side effects.
 There are 2 layers in Functional Architecture: Functional Core (Core layer) and Mutable Shell (Shell layer).

-Core layer: All the bussiness logic will be implemented as pure functions in the `Functional Core layer`.
+Core layer: All the business logic will be implemented as pure functions in the `Functional Core layer`.
-Shell layer: Side effect or mutate data will be made base on Functional Core output.
+Shell layer: Side effects or mutated data will be made base on Functional Core output.

 ![Functional Core Mutable Shell](/blog/images/write_valuable_test/functional_core_mutable_shell.png)

-Functional Architecture in an extreme version of Hexagonal Architecture.
+Functional Architecture is an extreme version of Hexagonal Architecture.
 In which it maximizes writing unit tests and unit tests with output-based style for the Core layer.

 With this architecture, the number of unit tests is significantly more than integration tests.